PinaAppleG/LunarLander-1/README.md

-# lunar_lander
+# Lunar Lander
-# Description
+## Description
 This projects goal was to implement a smart agent to learn OpenAI Gym's lunar lander environment, such that it can consistently land within the designated zone.
-The agent use an on policy Q-Learning on top of a neural network that trains on experience replay.
+The agent uses on policy Q-Learning on top of a neural network that trains on experience replay.

 ## Project structure